Pocketknife: United Kingdom

+United States

-In the United States, knives are regulated by federal, state, and municipal laws.
+Knives are regulated by federal, state and municipal laws.
 Some jurisdictions prohibit the possession or use of pocketknives that feature locking blades.
 Others prohibit certain blade styles perceived by law enforcement and legal authorities as optimal for offensive fighting, transforming the pocketknife from a utility tool into a deadly weapon.
 These might include knives with dirk, dagger (double-edge), bowie, or stiletto blades.
 In some jurisdictions it is illegal to conceal knives larger than a certain size or with blades over a certain length, particularly when combined with locking blade mechanisms.
 The possession or carrying of a folding pocketknife with a quick-opening mechanism such as a gravity knife, butterfly knife (balisong), or switchblade may be prohibited.
 Under U.S. federal law, switchblades and ballistic knives are banned from interstate shipment, sale, or import, or possession on federal or Indian lands or U.S. possessions and may be prohibited entirely in some states.
 Knives of any size or configuration may be prohibited by federal or state laws in certain designated areas or places, such as schools, courthouses, jails, power plants, or airports.